ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 During any planned maintenance activity or when you want to do a remote restart, ensure that the virtual server instances are linked to an SPP based on your requirements.

-### Deploy a virtual server instance into a shared processor pool
+### Deploy a virtual server instance into a Shared processor pool

 {:deploy-pvm-in-spp}